Correlated quantum machines beyond the standard second law

-Figure~\ref{fig:engineComparison} further examines the performance of the engine in the two regimes: the upper row (Figs.~\ref{fig:engineComparison}abc) displays the thermal case with $\gamma = 0.626$ and $\eta_{th} = 0.9$ (corresponding to the upper right corner of Fig.~\ref{fig:quotientSimulation}), whereas the lower row (Figs.~\ref{fig:engineComparison}def) shows the athermal case with $\gamma = 0.02$ and $\eta_{th} = 0.53$ (lower left corner of Fig.~\ref{fig:quotientSimulation}).
-In the thermal regime, entropic resources are not used ($T_c\Delta \sigma >0$ after a transient; $\Delta U_{int} =0$ in this example); the efficiency, which is always smaller than the Carnot efficiency, converges to the Otto efficiency $\eta_O=1-\omega_c/\omega_h$.
-By contrast, in the athermal regime, the engine initially builds up entropic resources ($T_c\Delta \sigma$ grows more negative), successfully converts them into work (the produced work is larger than the absorbed heat) with an efficiency that is larger than the Carnot efficiency.
-As the number of cycles increases, entropy production leads to $T_c\Delta \sigma>0$, bringing the engine to thermal operation at $\eta_O$.
+Figure 4 further examines the performance of the engine in the two regimes: the upper row (Figs.~4abc) displays the thermal case with $\gamma = 0.626$ and $\eta_\text{th} = 0.9$ (corresponding to the upper right corner of Fig.~3), whereas the lower row (Figs.~4def) shows the athermal case with $\gamma = 0.02$ and $\eta_\text{th} = 0.53$ (corresponding to the lower left corner of Fig.~3).
+In the thermal regime, {athermal} resources are not used ({$\Delta \sigma >0$} after a transient); the efficiency, which is always smaller than the Carnot efficiency, converges to the Otto efficiency $\eta_\text{O}=1-\omega_\text{c}/\omega_\text{h}$.
+By contrast, in the athermal regime, the engine initially harvests {athermal} resources ({$\Delta \sigma$} grows more negative during the first 6 cycles) and successfully converts them into work (the produced work is larger than the absorbed heat) with an efficiency that is larger than the Carnot efficiency.
+This effect is mainly due to the reduction of the temperature of the hot bath, which increases correlations between the latter and the second oscillator after thermalization, and at the same time decreases the heat flow between the reservoirs.
+However, with increasing cycle number, entropy production leads to {$\Delta \sigma>0$}, bringing the engine to thermal operation at $\eta_\text{O}$ after 16 cycles.
+In this instance, the nonequilibrium entropy $\sigma(t+\tau)$ produced during one cycle via quantum friction \cite{kos02,fel03,pla14}, associated with the fact that the driving Hamiltonian does not commute with the engine Hamiltonian, becomes larger than the entropic resources $\sigma(t)$ generated at the beginning of each cycle; since overall more correlations are created than used in one cycle, $\Delta \sigma>0$ as in the thermal regime.
+The duration of the athermal regime could in principle be significantly extended over many more cycles by employing shortcut-to-adiabaticity techniques \cite{tor13,gue19,den13,cam14,bea16,aba17,aba18,hou25} that suppress entropy production \cite{com1}.
+It should be emphasized that the performance of the two-oscillator engine could not be described without the generalized laws (1) and (2), and the resulting efficiency (4), highlighting the importance to extend the laws of thermodynamics to correlated machines.
+Finally, we highlight the quantum nature of $\sigma$ by replacing, for both system and baths, the relative entropy $D ( \rho || \rho^\text{th} )$ by the diagonal relative entropy $ D ( \rho_\text{d} || \rho^\text{th} )$, where $\rho_\text{d}$ is the diagonal operator in the energy basis \cite{com2}.
+The corresponding 'classical' entropic term $T_\text{c} \Delta \tilde \sigma$ deviates from the fully quantum expression $T_\text{c} \Delta \sigma$ (Fig.~4be), indicating the presence of nonclassical correlations. \\